NutanGarage/.github/profile/README.md

-# 🔧 Welcome to NutanGarage!
+# 🔧 Welcome

 > *Where learning gets built, one repo at a time.*

 Hey there!
-I'm **Nutan**, and this is my open-source learning garage — a place where developers at every level can find roadmaps, challenges, tutorials, and beginner-friendly projects to level up their skills.
+I'm **Nutan**, and this is my open-source learning organisatione — a place where developers at every level can find roadmaps, challenges, tutorials, and beginner-friendly projects to level up their skills.

 Whether you're just starting out or sharpening your craft, there's something here for you.
 Pull up a chair, grab your tools, and let's build together. 🚀